 - It’s possible to leave the hospital the SAME day of your surgery.

-With this technology, your New Orleans orthopaedic surgeons don’t move the patient…we move the table.
+With this technology, your surgeon doesn’t move the patient… we move the table.
 For instance, the patient’s leg can be extended downward toward the floor to allow frontal access to the hip.

 This ‘hyperextension’ of the hip and femur enhances the natural opening between the muscles responsible for hip function.
-Your orthopaedic specialists in New Orleans can then make an incision without touching the most vulnerable tissue.
+Your surgeon can then make an incision without touching the most vulnerable tissue.